 history: Well, the history command Displays a list of all recently used commands.

 cat: The cat command lets you view the contents of files in the terminal.
 Write the command out followed by the location of the file you’d like to view.
 For example cat /location/of/file

 head: you can use the head command followed by the location of the file to view the top 10 lines of a file. here an example: head /location/of/file.

-tail: And the tail command followed by the location of the file used to display bottom 10 lines of a file. tail /location/of/file
+tail: The tail command followed by the location of the file used to display the bottom 10 lines of a file. tail /location/of/file

 man & –help: To know more about a command and how to use it, use the man command.
 It shows the manual pages of the command.
 For example, “man cd” shows the manual pages of the cd command.

 Typing in the command name and the argument helps it show which ways the command can be used (e.g., cd –help).